TranslucentComputing/kubert-assistant-lite/docs/testing.md

 ## Helm Testing

-Local Helm chart, `manifests/chart`, is used to deploy the different Kubert Assistant Lite component.
+Local Helm chart, `manifests/chart`, is used to deploy the different Kubert AI Assistant Lite component.
 Use a linter for a quick check:

 ```bash
 make lint-chart